Sea Around Us (organization)

 The Sea Around Us was initiated in collaboration with The Pew Charitable Trusts in 1999, and in 2014, the Sea Around Us began a collaboration with The Paul G. Allen Family Foundation and its executive arm, Vulcan Inc., to provide African and Asian countries with more accurate and comprehensive fisheries data, and to redesign and revamp the Sea Around Us website.

+In 2017, the Sea Around Us - Indian Ocean was formed at The University of Western Australia as a geographic node of the Sea Around Us initiative.
+The Sea Around Us - Indian Ocean is led by Professor Dirk Zeller.

-Later on, in 2017, the Sea Around Us started a long-term collaboration with the Minderoo Foundation, which is the parent organization of the Walk Free Foundation.
+Later on, in 2017, the Sea Around Us started a collaboration with the Minderoo Foundation, which is the parent organization of the Walk Free Foundation.
 One of the first products of this collaboration was the paper "Modern slavery and the race to fish".